About Kernel Documentation Linux Kernel Contact Linux Resources Linux Blog

 18 One or more underlying devices can be specified.
 The striped device size must

-19 be a multiple of the chunk size and a multiple of the number of underlying
+19 be a multiple of the chunk size multiplied by the number of underlying devices.

 21